 FHA Home Loan:

-FHA is the most popular Government backed loan.
-This program offers financing up to 96.5% – just a minimum 3.5% down-payment is required from buyers.
+FHA is the most popular Government-backed loan.
+This program offers financing up to 96.5% – just a minimum of 3.5% down-payment is required from buyers.
 Buyers can also use gift fund for down payment and closing costs from family or other eligible sources.
 FHA does not have income limits or property location requirements like USDA.
-FHA does have loan limits of $294,515 in most counties in AL.

 Just like the other government loan programs, FHA offers secure fix rate terms with some of the lowest interest rates available today.
 Buyers can read more FHA details here.